 These people may seek the friendly confines of their local bakery or café.
 The cozy atmosphere of these businesses is a welcome respite from harsh winter weather.

 But how do the bakeries themselves deal with the unpredictability of this season?
 When inclement conditions persist, it can affect the number of customers willing to make the journey to their local bakeries.
-Our friends up North have a few suggestions.

 Planning ahead is a smart strategy.
 Many bakeries anticipate that customers will look to stock up on baked goods the day before a winter storm hits.
 They watch the weather closely and make extras for the rise in business those days.